shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

 This is the reason behind the naming *pseudo-vector*.
 When placed in front of a mirror, the sign of a positive oriented surface goes to negative.
 These objects are associated to vectors through the hodge dual.
-This dual vectors flips direction with the image of the oriented surface.
+These dual vectors flip their directions with the image of the oriented surface.

 This is also the reason behind the name *pseudo-scalar*.
 When placed in front of a mirror, the sign of a positive oriented volume goes to negative.
 These objects are associated to scalars through the hodge dual.
-This dual sclar flips its sign with the image of the oriented volume.
+This dual scalars flip their signs with the image of the oriented volume.

 .. }}}